-During 2009, the Company incurred various costs in connection with preparing for a proxy contest, reaching agreements with the stockholders described above, and reimbursing certain expenses pursuant to the TRT Agreement as noted above of \$1.0 million.
+During 2009, the Company incurred various costs in connection with the resolution of a potential proxy contest, reaching agreements with the stockholders described above, and reimbursing certain expenses pursuant to the TRT Agreement as noted above of \$1.0 million.
 In addition, the Company incurred costs of \$0.9 million in connection with the settlement of the Company's shareholder rights plan litigation, as described in the Company's Current Report on 8-K filed with the SEC on March 10, 2009.
 These costs are included in selling, general and administrative expense in the accompanying consolidated statement of operations.